withastro/astro/.changeset/empty-fans-reflect.md

 Enabling this option will require a few updates to your root `tsconfig.json`:

 1. `extends` must point to `./.astro/tsconfig.json` otherwise an error will be thrown with a diff to help you.
-2. If set, move `include` and `exclude` to `experimental.typescript.include` and `experimental.typescript.exclude` respectively in your Astro config file.
+2. If set, move `include` and `exclude` to `experimental.tsconfig.include` and `experimental.tsconfig.exclude` respectively in your Astro config file.

 For example, in `tsconfig.json` you'll need to make the following changes: